Afghans who helped the US now fear being left behind

 “We are not safe,” the 41-year-old father of six said of Afghan civilians who worked for the U.S. or NATO.
 “The Taliban is calling us and telling us, ’Your stepbrother is leaving the country soon, and we will kill all of you guys.’”

-Interpreters and other civilians who worked for the U.S. government or NATO can get what is known as a special immigrant visa, or SIV, under a program created in 2009 and modeled after a similar program for Iraqis.
+Interpreters and other civilians who worked for the U.S. government or NATO can get what is known as a special immigrant visa under a program created in 2009 and modeled after a similar program for Iraqis.

-Both SIV programs have long been dogged by complaints about a lengthy and complicated application process for security vetting that grew more cumbersome with pandemic safety measures.
+Both programs have been dogged by complaints about a lengthy and complicated application process for security screening that grew more cumbersome with pandemic safety measures.

-U.S. Secretary of State Antony Blinken told reporters last month that the U.S. is committed to helping interpreters and other Afghan civilians who aided the war effort, often at great personal risk.
-The Biden administration has also launched a review of the SIV programs, examining the delays and the ability of applicants to challenge a rejection.
-It will also be adding anti-fraud measures.
+U.S. Secretary of State Antony Blinken said last month that the U.S. is committed to helping interpreters and other Afghan civilians who aided the war effort, often at great personal risk.
+The Biden administration is reviewing the visas programs, examining the delays and the ability of applicants to challenge a rejection.

 “They absolutely are going to kill us,” Mohammad Shoaib Walizada, a former interpreter for the U.S. Army, said in an interview after joining others in a protest in Kabul.

-At least 300 interpreters have been killed in Afghanistan since 2016, and the Taliban have made it clear they will continue to be targeted, said Matt Zeller, a co-founder of No One Left Behind, an organization that advocates on their behalf.
-He also served in the country as an Army officer.
+At least 300 interpreters have been killed in Afghanistan since 2016, and the Taliban have made it clear they will continue to be targeted, said Matt Zeller, a co-founder of No One Left Behind, an organization that advocates on behalf of the interpreters.
+He also served in Afghanistan as a U.S. Army officer.

 “The Taliban considers them to be literally enemies of Islam,” said Zeller, now a fellow at the Truman National Security Project.
 “There’s no mercy for them.”

-“There is a wide range of Afghans who would not be tolerated under the Taliban’s conception of what society should look like,” said Adam Bates, policy counsel for the International Refugee Assistance Project.
+Adam Bates, policy counsel for the International Refugee Assistance Project, said that “there is a wide range of Afghans who would not be tolerated under the Taliban’s conception of what society should look like.”

-Those fears have been heightened by recent targeted killings of journalists and other civilians as well as government workers.
-The Islamic State affiliate in Afghanistan has claimed responsibility for several, while the Taliban and government blame each other.

-Biden raised the nation’s overall cap on refugee admissions to 62,500 this month, weeks after facing bipartisan blowback for his delay in replacing the record low ceiling set by his predecessor, Donald Trump.

 Former interpreters have support in Congress, in part because many also have former American troops vouching for them.

-Walizada, for example, submitted a letter of support from an Army sergeant who supervised him in dozens of patrols, including one where the interpreter was wounded by Taliban gunfire.
+Walizada, for example, submitted a letter of support from a U.S. Army sergeant who supervised him in dozens of patrols, including one where the interpreter was wounded by Taliban gunfire.
 “I cannot recall a linguist who had a greater dedication to his country or the coalition cause,” the sergeant wrote.

-Walizada was initially approved for a visa, but it was later revoked, with U.S. Citizenship and Immigration Services telling him that it had “adverse information you may be unaware of,” in a letter he provided to The Associated Press.
-Walizada said he has appealed the decision and hasn't received a response.
+Walizada was initially approved for a visa, but it was later revoked.
+U.S. Citizenship and Immigration Services told him that it had “adverse information you may be unaware of,” according to a letter he provided to The Associated Press.
+Walizada said he has appealed the decision and hasn’t received a response.

-It was a stinging response, considering the dangers he faced.
-“If I haven’t done faithful and good service for the U.S. Army, why have they given me this medal?” he says, holding the commendation, in an AP interview at an office in Kabul used by the former interpreters to meet with journalists.
+“If I haven’t done faithful and good service for the U.S. Army, why have they given me this medal?” he said, holding the commendation, in an interview at an office in Kabul used by the former interpreters to meet with journalists.

 Why he was fired by the U.S.-based contractor, Mission Essential, is unclear.
 Hilal said he had a conflict with supervisors that started with a dispute over a work assignment.
 The company says it does not discuss current or former employees and declined to comment.

-But whatever happened eventually, a November 2019 letter of support from his platoon commander was highly complimentary of “stellar” service that “rivals that of most deployed service members.”
+But whatever happened, a November 2019 letter of support from his platoon commander was highly complimentary of “stellar” service that “rivals that of most deployed service members.”

-Hilal was by his side on hundreds of patrols and dozens of firefights, monitoring enemy radio traffic and interpreting during encounters with locals, Army Maj.
+Hilal was by the commander’s side on hundreds of patrols and dozens of firefights, monitoring enemy radio traffic and interpreting during encounters with locals, U.S. Army Maj.
 Thomas Goodman said in the letter.

 “He was dependable and performed admirably,” Goodman wrote.
 “Even in firefights that lasted hours on end, he never lost his nerve, and I could always count him to be by my side.”